 While Black cocoa powder contains more acidic cocoa butter, Dutch-processed is better recognized for its mellowed-out taste after the naturally occurring acids have been treated with an alkaline solution.

-To recreate the same results while substituting Black cocoa powder for Dutch-processed, recipe creators will need to increase the baking soda in order to balance the additional acidity — a minor adjustment worth making when you consider how much of an impact it makes on recipes like cakes and brownies.
+To recreate the same results while substituting Black cocoa powder for Dutch-processed, recipe creators will need to increase the baking soda to balance the additional acidity - a minor adjustment worth making when you consider how much of an impact it makes on recipes like cakes and brownies.

 3 - Raw Cacao Powder